 Combination Methocarbamol and Hydrocodone is also considered a combination treatment for pain involving muscle spasm.
 However, this is only a last-line treatment because of the possible dangerous side effects such as respiratory distress, coma, and death.
 Additionally, when these two substances are combined, the CNS depressant activities of the opioid drug will be increased, causing the effects:

 - Extreme dizziness

 Remember that Methocarbamol and Hydrocodone are prescription drugs and can be only taken together under the supervision of a doctor.
 In case a patient has mixed these two substances together intentionally or unintentionally, it is advised to seek emergency medical care as soon as possible in order to avoid unwanted dangerous health events.

 Methocarbamol And Tramadol

-Tramadol and Robaxin, if taken only in quantities and frequencies prescribed by a physician, should be safe even when taken together.
+Moreover, Methocarbamol and Tramadol, if taken only in quantities and frequencies prescribed by a physician, should be safe even when taken together.
 At higher quantities and prolonged use, these medications can develop into an addiction.

 Methocarbamol And Gabapentin